MicrosoftDocs/sql-docs/docs/t-sql/data-types/char-and-varchar-transact-sql.md

 Variable-length string data. *n* defines the string length in bytes and can be a value from 1 through 8,000. **max** indicates that the maximum storage size is 2^31-1 bytes (2 GB).
 For single-byte encoding character sets such as *Latin*, the storage size is *n* bytes + 2 bytes and the number of characters that can be stored is also *n*.
 For multibyte encoding character sets, the storage size is still *n* bytes + 2 bytes but the number of characters that can be stored may be smaller than *n*.
 The ISO synonyms for **varchar** are **charvarying** or **charactervarying**.
 For more information on character sets, see [Single-Byte and Multibyte Character Sets](/cpp/c-runtime-library/single-byte-and-multibyte-character-sets).

 ## Remarks
-When *n* is not specified in a data definition or variable declaration statement, the default length is 1.
-When *n* is not specified when using the CAST and CONVERT functions, the default length is 30.
+When *n* isn't specified in a data definition or variable declaration statement, the default length is 1.
+When *n* isn't specified when using the CAST and CONVERT functions, the default length is 30.

 Objects that use **char** or **varchar** are assigned the default collation of the database, unless a specific collation is assigned using the COLLATE clause.
 The collation controls the code page that is used to store the character data.